 There are several types of buildings all across the city as you cruise across the river.
 King's College Chapel is one of them.
 If you have the chance to tour inside, this historic edifice is a must-see.
 As you can take those lovely shots or stroll by the buildings from the outside gardens.

-The top of St. Mary’s Church was unfortunately closed, and we ran out of time to see it.
-After ascending 125 steps, I’ve heard they have some really amazing views.
-But before we called it a day, we stopped by Zi’s Peri-Peri for a quick dinner.
+The top of St. Mary's Church was unfortunately closed.
+As we ran out of time to see it.
+After ascending 125 steps, I've heard they have some really amazing views.
+Before calling it a day, we stopped by Zi's Peri-Peri for a quick dinner.

-Thank you for reading and following along with my first vacation to Cambridge.
-I sincerely hope you liked these lovely punting experiences in Cambridge and learned some helpful information about where to go on your future trip.
+I hope you enjoyed this post and thank you for reading and following along.
+I sincerely hope you liked these lovely punting experiences in Cambridge.
+Also, learnt some helpful information about where to go on your future trip.

 You may also like my other travel trips on my blog